Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Experiments

 \subsection{Results}

-Table \ref{table:1} shows the performance of SAT-Transformer against other well known models with best performance up to date.
-In terms of AUPRC, which is the the most appropriate metric for unbalanced data sets, SAT-Transformer performs significantly better than other models in almost every tasks across multiple data sets.
+Table \ref{table:1} shows the performance of the SAT-Transformer against other well-known models with the best performance up to date.
+Regarding AUPRC, which is the most appropriate metric for unbalanced data sets, SAT-Transformer performs significantly better than other models in almost every task across multiple data sets.
 In terms of AUROC, while it is highly affected by the imbalance in the data sets, SAT-Transformer still performs best in most of the tasks.
-Additionally, while second best performing model significantly varies for different tasks and data sets, SAT-Transformer achieves that best performance by a significant margin across all tasks.
-To measure computational efficiency, time (in milliseconds) per one iteration has been measured and averaged over multiple trials.
-As a result, SAT-Transformer is comparable or only slightly slower than vanilla Transformer and much more efficient than other RNN based models.
+Additionally, while the second best-performing model significantly varies for different tasks and data sets, SAT-Transformer achieves that best performance significantly across all tasks.
+To measure computational efficiency, time (in milliseconds) per iteration has been measured and averaged over multiple trials.
+As a result, the SAT-Transformer is comparable to or only slightly slower than the vanilla Transformer and much more efficient than other RNN-based models.